Brunoa94/portfolio_framna/README.md

 3. Run `npm install` to install all the dependencies
 4. Run `npm run dev` to start the application locally

+### LOGIN AS ADMIN

+In the provided database there's already an admin that can be logged with the credentials:
+Username: test
+Password: test

 ### DOCUMENTATION

-The documentation related to the project can be found in:
+The documentation related to the project can be found in: https://pub-3eeb9c20c85d47c180ad36b8be441e05.r2.dev/portfolio_framna_documentation.pdf